 Narrowing things down, the Spot Hogg Grinder bow sight has a few stand-out features that separates it from the basic-of-the-basic bow sights in the market.
 With MRT, micro adjustments, and gang adjustments, it makes for an easy to use and forget-and-set-it bow sight for the field.

 The fact that it's made in the USA is also a bonus feature that can't be understated.

 Like many people that are fans of Spot Hogg, there's never only one Spot Hogg that you like, there's always more.
 On that note, we really like the Fast Eddie XL for its convenient features.

 Tool-less adjustments, MRT tech, and 2nd/3rd axis adjustments are available.
 It also has the double-pin setup and a dovetail mount for easy detaching in a jiffy.
 Check out our Fast Eddie XL review.

-Another 5-pin bow sight that’s cheaper than the Grinder is the TRUGLO Hyper Strike.
-Believe it or not, it has tool-less adjustments, 2nd/3rd axis adjustments, DDP system, and a 1.9″ sight for more field of view – check it out for yourself here.
+Another 5-pin bow sight that's cheaper than the Grinder is the TRUGLO Hyper Strike.
+Believe it or not, it has tool-less adjustments, 2nd/3rd axis adjustments, DDP system, and a 1.9" sight for more field of view - check out the Hyper Strike here.

 While it's more cost effective, you might have to do some serious comparisons between your budget and brand loyalty if you're undecided.